NREL/SOWFA-6/src/boundaryConditions/inflowOutflow/timeVaryingMappedInletOutlet/README.md

 - `evaluate()` is now overridden to provide statistics about valueFraction.

-- `operator=` is no longer overridden; this was a redefinition of the more general operator= but without the "refGradient" term.
+- `operator=` is no longer overridden; this was a redefinition of the more general calculation in evaluate(), but without the "refGradient" term.
 In our case, refGradient is always set to zero and the inherited operator= and operator== should be consistent.

 ## Minor changes affecting usage